filipasenra/FEUP-COMP-TP2/README.md

 ## Pros

+We are very pleased with the developed tool.
+Some key features that we think make our project stand out are:
+* Declaration of Objects with Constructor with Parameters;
+* Flow Control Analysis is implemented with errors (activated with *-error* flag, default only displays warnings)
-Use of instructions with low cost such as iinc or ifge in order to be as much efficient as possible.
-Some code optimizations, such constant folding and propagation, and while template are performed while generating the code.
+* Use of instructions with low cost such as *iinc* or *ifge* in order to be as much efficient as possible;
+* Some code optimizations, such constant folding and propagation, and using a do-while template when possible are performed while generating the code.

 ## Cons

+Unfortunately, we didn't get to implement all the features we wanted, such as:
-Compiler could be optimized minimizing the number of allocated registeries.
+* Compiler could be optimized minimizing the number of allocated registries.